-Except as otherwise provided in this section, a full-time employee who is paid less than 40 hours during the week of the holiday (excluding advance pay), shall have his/her holiday time prorated based on hours worked during the corresponding workweek.
+Except as otherwise provided in this section, a full-time employee who is paid less than forty (40) hours during the week of the holiday (excluding advance pay), shall have their holiday time prorated based on hours worked during the corresponding workweek.

-If a holiday falls on an employee's scheduled day off, he/she shall be credited with that holiday time.
-The alternate time off should be taken within six (6) months from said holiday and shall be taken in blocks of a minimum of 1/2 of a regularly scheduled workday with the approval of an employee's supervisor.
+If a holiday falls on an employee's scheduled day off, they shall be credited with that holiday time.
+The alternate time off should be taken within six (6) months from said holiday and shall be taken in blocks of a minimum of one-half (1/2) of a regularly scheduled workday with the approval of an employee's supervisor.

-An exempt employee assigned to work on a day observed as a holiday may take subsequent time off at a time approved by his/her immediate Supervisor.
-The alternate time off should be taken within six (6) months of the holiday worked and shall be taken in blocks of a minimum of 1/2 of a regularly scheduled workday with the approval of an employee's supervisor.
+An exempt employee assigned to work on a day observed as a holiday may take subsequent time off at a time approved by their immediate Supervisor.
+The alternate time off should be taken within six (6) months of the holiday worked and shall be taken in blocks of a minimum of one-half (1/2) of a regularly scheduled workday with the approval of an employee's supervisor.